waynefb/webhook_test/README.md

 # webhooks_test
 Simple test server to receive and show webhooks received from Facebook.

+## Getting Started

+1. run `yarn install`
+2. run `cp .evn.example .env`, and then change `.env` settings
+3. run `yarn run start` to start server
+4. visit `localhost:{PORT}`
+4. (optional) use ngrok or other tunnel service to expose localhost to worldwide

+## Deployment

 1/ Deploy to heroku